Aluminum Properties and Alloy Characteristics

 Cast Alloys

-Aluminum alloys offer a wide range of possibilities, and within the wrought alloys category, we find various series with distinct characteristics and applications.
+Aluminum alloys offer a wide range of possibilities, and within the wrought alloys category, we find different series with unique characteristics and applications.

-Starting with the 200 series, these alloys typically contain copper as the primary alloying element, offering good formability, high strength, and excellent fatigue resistance, making them well-suited for aerospace and military applications.
+Starting with the 200 series, these alloys usually contain copper as the primary alloying element, offering good formability, high strength, and excellent fatigue resistance, making them well-suited for aerospace and military applications.

 Moving on to the 300 series, which incorporates manganese as the primary alloying element, these alloys offer a balance of strength, formability, and corrosion resistance, making them popular choices for automotive components, household goods, and architectural structures.